Get

 7. Gray Goldendoodle

 Gray Goldendoodles are born very dark or even black, which fades as they age.
 They usually acquire their full silver color by 2 years of age.
-This is a fairly rare color that can only occur after multigenerational breeding.
+This is a relatively rare color that can only occur after multigenerational breeding.

 8. Red Goldendoodle

-Goldendoodle
+Goldendoodle puppy

-Image By: Matthew Yoder, Shutterstock
+Image Credit: Matthew Yoder, Shutterstock

 9. Sable Goldendoodle

-Sable gives the Goldendoodle the appearance of two different colors due to the black-tipped brown fur.
+Sable gives the Goldendoodle the appearance of two colors due to the black-tipped brown fur.
 The dog is typically born chocolate or black, and the hair closer to the roots fades as they age.
+The base tends to be tan or cream, but the tips are always black or dark brown.
+The darker color is usually more concentrated around the face and ears.

 10. Silver Goldendoodle